Bari Weather and Precipitation Map

 Bari is located on the Adriatic sea and is the capital of Italy's Puglia region.
 Boats from Bari (as well as nearby Brindisi) leave for Greece and the Greek Islands.

 Bari has a wonderful old historic center for tourists to discover, featuring a Swabian Castle and the Cathedral of San Sabino as well as the Basilica of Saint Nicholas, the patron saint of Bari.
-Nearby are the Truli, Puglia's traditional conical roof stone buildings.
+Nearby are the Truli, Puglia's traditional conical roof stone buildings, which you can visit on a day trip from Bari.

 Bari's large festival is held at the start of May, when the weather is historically quite nice. the Festival of the Translation of the Relics, celebrates the arrival of St. Nicholas' bones from Myrna on May 9th, 1087.